Tuesday, December 12, 2023

 The Merseys-The Cat/Change of Heart U.K. Fontana TF 845 1967

 The Merseys were a short lived U.K. duo comprised of former Merseybeats John Banks and Billy Kinsley.
-Formed upon the demise of The Merseybeats, The Merseys managed to do something the Merseybeats never did: break into the U.K. Top 10, in April 1966 their cover of The McCoy's "Sorrow" peaked at #4.
+Formed upon the demise of The Merseybeats, The Merseys managed to break into the U.K. Top 10, in April 1966 their cover of The McCoy's "Sorrow" peaked at #4.
 Unfortunately they were destined to be a one hit wonder.

 The Merseys with The Fruit Eating Bears